 Here’s a sample diet plan to give you a picture of what your meals should look like.

-Breakfast: If you like to keep your first meal of the day light, have a protein shake with one scoop of whey protein and a banana for a morning metabolism boost.
-If you’re up for a busy, exhausting day, treat yourself with a veggie omelet.
+Breakfast: If you like to keep your first meal of the day light, have a protein shake with one scoop of whey protein for a morning metabolism boost.
+If you’re up for a busy, exhausting day, treat yourself with a veggie omelet or just put a banana in your shake.

 Pre-workout meal: Lean cut of beef with some cheese on top.

-Dinner: Grilled salmon with a bowl of steamed broccoli or asparagus.
+Dinner (post-workout) : Grilled salmon with a bowl of steamed broccoli or asparagus and two large potatoes.

 Late night snack: 1 scoop of whey protein and peanut butter.